aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-horizontal-gradient-to-postscript-ps/_index.md

 using System.IO;
 ```

-## What Is a Linear Gradient Rectangle?
+## What is a linear gradient rectangle?

 A **linear gradient rectangle** is simply a rectangular shape whose interior is painted with a linear gradient—colors transition smoothly along a straight line, typically from left to right (horizontal) or top to bottom (vertical).
 In Aspose.Page you achieve this by combining a `GraphicsPath` that defines the rectangle with a `LinearGradientBrush` that describes the color transition.

-## Why Use Gradient Fill Text and Outline Text Gradient?
+## Why use gradient fill text and outline text gradient?

 - **Visual Appeal:** Gradient‑filled text adds depth and modern styling to reports, invoices, or promotional materials.
 - **Brand Consistency:** Match corporate colors with precise ARGB values.
 - **Versatility:** The same brush can be reused for shape fills, text fills, and outline gradients, reducing code duplication.

-## Step 1: Set Up the Document
+## Step 1: set up the document

 ```csharp
 // The path to the documents directory.